 “One of the biggest mistakes is trying to compare your investment returns to someone else and trying to get the same returns without knowing all of the surrounding information,” says Kevin Matthews II, author and founder of BuildingBread, an investing education company.
 “There are a lot of factors that determine how much you can make in the stock market, including when you start investing, how long you hold, and the amount you start with.”

 Mistake No. 2: Making emotional decisions

 Investing can be personal, but remember that a lot of what you’re doing is rooted in making business moves.
 You’re making long-term investments, but it’s easy to get emotional when a stock or the broader market falls and you lose money in the short term.
-Avoid rash decisions as much as possible and skip becoming emotional when things don’t go as planned.
+Avoid making rash decisions as much as possible and skip becoming emotional when things don’t go as planned.

-“The more you pay attention to business news headlines and your account balance, the more likely you are to act on emotion,” says Dani Pascarella, CFP, founder and CEO of OneEleven, a financial planner.
+“The more you pay attention to business news headlines and your account balance, the more likely you are to act on emotion,” says Dani Pascarella, CFP, founder and CEO of OneEleven, a financial planning company.
 “Turn off the TV and check your accounts on a less frequent cycle, like once per month.
 Educating yourself on investing and economic cycles will also help you to feel confident about your investments and ignore all of the noise.”